Ballistic Research Laboratory: Post-World War II

-As Army leaders continued to streamline the research labs in an effort to eliminate overlapping functions, the Ballistic Research Laboratories underwent several organizational changes.
-In 1968, BRL's Ballistic Measurements Laboratory became the Signature and Propagation Laboratory, which remained under BRL.
-In 1969, the Ballistic Research Laboratories added yet another laboratory called the Nuclear Defense Laboratory, which was renamed as the Nuclear Effects Laboratory upon consolidation.
-In the early 1970s, BRL replaced its Signature and Propagation Laboratory with the newly formed Concepts Analysis Laboratory and replaced its Nuclear Effects Laboratory with the Radiation Laboratory.
-Finally, in 1976, the Ballistic Research Laboratories merged all of the existing laboratories under its command and to become the new Ballistic Research Laboratory once more.
+As the Army continued to streamline its research facilities in an effort to eliminate overlapping functions, the Ballistic Research Laboratories underwent several organizational changes.
+In 1968, the Army consolidated BRL, the Human Engineering Laboratory, the Coating and Chemical Laboratory, the Nuclear Defense Laboratory, and the Army Materiel Systems Analysis Agency (AMSAA) to form the Aberdeen Research and Development Center (ARDC).
+In this new organizational structure, each of the five laboratories was managed by a civilian technical director who reported directly to a shared commanding officer.
+This change coincided with a major internal reorganization within BRL.
+While BRL’s Interior, Exterior, and Terminal Ballistics Laboratories remained unchanged, the Ballistic Measurements Laboratory became the Signature and Propagation Laboratory, and the Weapons System Laboratory was assigned to AMSAA.
+In 1969, after ARDC was officially established, the Nuclear Defense Laboratory was absorbed by BRL and renamed the Nuclear Effects Laboratory.

+In September 1972, the Aberdeen Research and Development Center was dismantled, and BRL returned to being a Class II Activity under AMC.
+Shortly afterwards, BRL created the Concepts Analysis Laboratory and the Radiation Laboratory to replace its Signature and Propagation Laboratory and Nuclear Effects Laboratory, respectively.
+In 1976, the Ballistic Research Laboratories merged all of the existing laboratories under its command to become the new Ballistic Research Laboratory once more.
 As a result, the seven laboratories were turned into six new divisions: the Interior Ballistics Division, the Launch and Flight Division, the Terminal Ballistics Division, the Ballistic Modeling Division, the Vulnerability Analysis Division, and the Computer Support Division.

-In 1992, the Ballistic Research Laboratory was one of the seven Army laboratories that was consolidated to form the U.S. Army Research Laboratory.
+In 1992, the Ballistic Research Laboratory was one of the seven Army laboratories that were consolidated to form the U.S. Army Research Laboratory.
 Its operations were divided into three parts, each of which merged into different ARL directorates.
 The bulk of BRL formed the core of the Weapons Technology Directorate, which later became the Weapons and Materials Research Directorate.
 BRL's computer technology elements migrated to the Advanced Computational and Information Sciences Directorate, which later became the Computational and Information Sciences Directorate.
 Lastly, BRL's vulnerability analysis component became a part of ARL's Survivability/Lethality Analysis Directorate.

 Advisors and consultants

 From 1940 to 1977, the Scientific Advisory Committee helped advise the Director of BRL on the scientific and technical aspects of ballistic weapons.
-The committee was first established by BRL director Col. Hermann Zornig with the aid of American mathematician Oswald Veblen, the chief scientist of BRL.
+The committee was first established by BRL director Hermann Zornig with the aid of American mathematician Oswald Veblen, BRL's chief scientist.
 Composed of highly acclaimed scientists and engineers, the committee influenced many of BRL's decisions regarding new facilities, kept the lab informed about the latest advancements in various scientific fields, and provided insight into the causes of common problems.
 Members of the Scientific Advisory Committee were also generally available for individual consultation on specific matters.